Terms and Conditions for making payment transactions

 2. The Bank may refuse Service provision, if:

-1. the Payer failed to authorize the Payment Transaction or due to other reasons it is not possible to authorize the Payment Transaction at the Issuer;
+1. the Payer failed to authorize the Payment transaction or due to other reasons it is not possible to authorize the Payment transaction at the Issuer;

-3. The Bank may refuse performance of Services if the provisions of these Terms and Conditions or AML Act are violated, as well as in the case of justified doubts as to relation of the Payment Transaction to money laundering or terrorism financing, under relevant provisions of the AML Act or the suspicion of connection of the Payment Transaction with another criminal act.
+3. The Bank may refuse performance of Services if the provisions of these Terms and Conditions or AML Act are violated, as well as in the case of justified doubts as to relation of the Payment transaction to money laundering or terrorism financing, under relevant provisions of the AML Act or the suspicion of connection of the Payment transaction with another criminal act.

 4. The Bank shall not ensure execution of the Payment Transaction in case of technical outages or due to the reasons attributable to intermediary institutions (Issuer, PSP) and shall not be liable in this respect.